kornysietsma/korny-info-blog/_posts/2025-07-19-clowns-to-the-left-of-me.md

 This study is great, by the way - and it does show where we should be cautious to assume self-assessment of how good these tools are.
 And probably real limitations in large complex systems.
 But it's no "Ah-ha!
 The emperor has no clothes!" moment, as far as I can tell.
 (After I wrote this, I found that [Simon Willison has a good discussion of this paper as well](https://simonwillison.net/2025/Jul/12/ai-open-source-productivity/) - and there's a rather more severe critique at [Cat Hick's blog](https://www.fightforthehuman.com/are-developers-slowed-down-by-ai-evaluating-an-rct-and-what-it-tells-us-about-developer-productivity/) )

 I also see quite a few people who have tried the most basic, un-assisted, low-context tools, and get terrible results; and then rule out AI tools as fundamentally broken.
-"I used copilot and it's suggestions are wrong 40% of the time, often ludicrously wrong".
+"I used copilot and its suggestions are wrong 40% of the time, often ludicrously wrong".
 This was where I was at 6 months ago - Copilot seemed like a handy yet often irritating Clippy, no big deal.
 Sadly this puts off a lot of people - I was far more skeptical myself until I saw other more sensible folks saying "Hang on, it can do a lot better once you know how it works and how to tune it"

 And generally there's just a lot of anger and frustration, in reaction to the constant flood of hype: